Coriander Corner logo

 Shrimp Chimichanga

-This shrimp chimichanga dish is a treat - the salsa is refreshing, the tortilla is crispy and the juicy shrimp are delectable!
-It’s an easy meal to prepare and it can also be made as an appetizer for a bigger feast.
-In this recipe, we will pan fry the chimichangas, but you can use an air fryer as a healthier alternative.
+This shrimp chimichanga dish is a treat - the salsa is refreshing, the tortilla is crispy, and the juicy shrimp are delectable!
+It’s an easy meal to prepare and can also be made as an appetizer for a bigger feast.
+We will pan-fry the chimichangas in this recipe, but you can use an air fryer as a healthier alternative.

 Salsa

-This salsa is quick and easy to whip up and it’s delicious.
-It can be used in an array of recipes, such as with nachos, wraps, breakfast eggs, and it makes for a great side in several dishes.
-It is a pantry staple and keeps well for 5 days in the fridge.
+This salsa is quick, easy to whip up, and delicious.
+It can be used in various recipes, such as with nachos, wraps, and breakfast eggs, and it makes for a great side in several dishes.
+It is a pantry staple and keeps well for five days if refrigerated in an airtight container.

 Shrimp Marinade